arongeo/CHIP-8/README.md

 To build the program you can use CMake or GNU Make.

 ### GNU Make
-IMPORTANT If you already used CMake you can't use GNU Make to build this project unless you reinstall it.
+IMPORTANT: If you already used CMake you can't use GNU Make to build this project unless you reinstall it.
 To build the project simply run:

 ```